Icon Focus Heart

 Promoting child and parent self-regulation and social-emotional competence through behavioral parenting practices and mindfulness.
 Learn more >

-NEW Moms Connect: Nurturing Emotional Well-being
+NEW Parents Connect: Nurturing Emotional Well-being

-We are exploring the benefits of different mindfulness and self-compassion based programs for mothers during the perinatal period.
+We are exploring the benefits of different mindfulness and self-compassion based programs for parents during the perinatal period.
 To our knowledge, this is the first large study on mindfulness with families living in a low-income context.
 Learn more >

 Be REAL – Resilient Attitudes and Living